misht-world/excel-track-changes-macro/docs/installation.md

 ## Testing the Macro

 1. Open the saved `.xlsm` file
-2. Modify any cell value - it should turn blue
+2. Modify any cell value (not use Ctrl+Z) - it should turn blue
 3. Change it back to original - it should turn black
 4. Test with formulas and across different sheets